Planetary objects proposed in religion, astrology, ufology and pseudoscience: Kolob

+Kolob is a star or planet described in the Book of Abraham, a sacred text in many traditions of the Latter Day Saint movement.
+Kolob is also mentioned in a Latter-day Saint hymn.
+The Book of Abraham refers to Kolob as a "star", however, it also refers to several planets as stars, and Kolob is commonly viewed as a planet by Latter Day Saints today.

+Kolob is described as the heavenly body closest to the throne of God.
+Joseph Smith also claimed it "signified" the first creation.

 Lilith

-Lilith is a fictitious second moon of Earth, supposedly about the same mass as the Earth's Moon, proposed in 1918 by astrologer Walter Gorn Old, who called himself Sepharial.
+Lilith is a fictitious invisible moon of Earth, supposedly about the same mass as the Earth's Moon, proposed in 1918 by astrologer Walter Gorn Old, who called himself Sepharial.
 Sepharial applied the name Lilith from medieval Jewish legend, where she is described as the first wife of Adam.

 Sepharial claimed that Lilith was the same second moon that scientist Georg Waltemath claimed to have discovered twenty years earlier, but which had never been confirmed.
-Sepharial also claimed to be the first person in history to observe Waltemath's moon as it crossed the sun, and rationalized that it was too dark to be otherwise visually detected.
+Sepharial also claimed to be the first person in history to observe Waltemath's moon as it crossed the Sun, and rationalized that it was too dark to be otherwise visually detected.

 Sepharial's comments ignored the fact that Waltemath's proposed moon had already been discredited by the scientific community at the turn of the century.

-There are many readily apparent holes in the arguments supporting Lilith's existence, and its existence is believed only by fringe groups.
+There are many readily apparent holes in the arguments supporting Lilith's existence, and its existence is believed only by fringe groups; astrologers now generally use the name for the position of the actual Moon's apogee.

 In modern astrology

-In present-day astrology, the name Black Moon Lilith is usually given to a point on the horoscope of the actual moon's apogee.
-When considered as a point, this Lilith is sometimes defined as the second focus of the ellipse described by the Moon's orbit; the earth is the first focus, and the apogee lies in the same direction.
-It takes 8 years and 10 months to complete its circuit around the zodiac.
+In present-day astrology, the name Lilith or Black Moon Lilith is usually given to a point on the horoscope of the actual Moon's apogee.
+When considered as a point, this Lilith is sometimes defined as the second focus of the ellipse described by the Moon's orbit; the Earth is the first focus, and the apogee lies in the same approximate direction as the focus.
+It takes 8 years and 10 months for this point to complete a circuit through the zodiac tracking the apsidal precession.